Expected changes with Dropbox on File Provider

 Running CrowdStrike Falcon Endpoint Security Extension and Dropbox simultaneously may cause system errors.

-• If you're running CrowdStrike Falcon Endpoint Security Extension on macOS 13.2 or earlier, we will not migrate you onto the updated Dropbox for macOS at this time.
+• If you're running CrowdStrike Falcon Endpoint Security Extension on macOS 13.2 or earlier, we won't migrate you onto the updated Dropbox for macOS at this time.

 • This issue is resolved on macOS 13.3 or later.